kitsonk/kitsonkelly.com/content/posts/a-year-in-deno-land/index.md

   many strings attached.
 - The _freemium_ model, where the commercial organization leverages an open-source project to build a commercial product, where the "good" features go into the commercial project.
-This often compromises greatly the open source project and features.
+This often compromises the open source project and features greatly.
 - The _consulting_ model, where an organization tries to use the profits from consulting around the open source project as an investment vehicle in the open source project.
 This I thought was the most sustainable model and thought that